 In this respect, the outcomes of ITU‑T and ITU‑R resolutions and Recommendations, and in particular Resolution 73 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly (WTSA) and Resolution 673 (Rev. WRC‑12) of the World Radiocommunication Conference, should serve as a basis for the study of this Question.

+Telecommunication/ICT waste material

+(Section 1.2 from ToR of Q6/2 for study period 2022-2025 on e-waste has been moved below.
+It is shown without change tracks to ease reading.)

 The growth of telecommunications/ICTs, especially in developing countries, has been exponential in recent years.
 For instance, between 2002 and 2007, mobile‑phone penetration in the Americas region grew from 19 to 70 terminals per 100 inhabitants.
 Globally, the share of mobile‑phone subscriptions in developing countries increased by 20 percentage points, from 44 per cent to 64 per cent over the same period of time.

 The growth of electrical and electronic equipment and their peripherals, as well as the continuous updating of technology, has generated a significant growth in telecommunication/ICT waste.
 It is estimated that between 20 and 50 million tonnes of telecommunication/ICT waste are generated every year worldwide.
 However, recycling and responsible disposal of telecommunication/ICT waste remain at low levels, making it difficult to even find figures on this issue at regional level.